Psychlist1972/Windows-10-MIDI-Library/README.md

 # Windows-10-MIDI-Library
 Library for C# and other apps to use Windows 10 Anniversary Edition native MIDI (USB, bluetooth, etc.)

 Want to use a read-to-go version?
 The NuGet package is kept up to date with milestones here.
 Right now, it has the basics, the clock and NRPN formatting.
-Updated on 9/21/2016. https://www.nuget.org/packages/PeteBrown.Devices.Midi/
+Updated on 10/19/2016 to fix a DLL folder issue that was causing a type load failure. https://www.nuget.org/packages/PeteBrown.Devices.Midi/

 # Requirements